jtownson/crowdmix-challenge/readme.md

 Another notable point from the example scenarios is that users are created lazily upon posting a message.

+The problem description states that messages can/should be stored in memory.
+My solution uses a memory store, however, a persistent store in a pluggable fashion.
 A non-functional requirement I added myself is that it would be mad to support the messaging use-cases in a way that did not scale or support persistence because, even if this is a demo, any real messaging system has large numbers of persisted messages.

 For these reasons I chose to use (a mockup of) the [Redis] (http://redis.io/) key/value store.
 This choice has the following features